What is a citizenship ceremony?

-The applicant will receive an invitation letter from the Home Office with details about booking the citizenship ceremony at Richmond upon Thames Register Office.
+The applicant will receive an invitation letter from the Home Office with details about booking the citizenship ceremony.
 A ceremony cannot be booked until the applicant has received this letter.

 Each citizen must attend a citizenship ceremony within the borough stated in the letter.
 This will usually be the borough where you live, unless you stated a different one when you made your application for naturalisation.

 During the citizenship ceremony each citizen will be required to repeat the words of the Oath or Affirmation of Allegiance to Her Majesty the Queen, and the Pledge of Loyalty to the United Kingdom.

 Please contact us to book an appointment.